The Book of Mormon vs. the LDS church

 23. BoM > Moroni teaches toward the end of his writings that, “by the power of the Holy Ghost ye may know the truth of all things.”
 (Moroni 10:5) If that is the case, is there any philosophy the world may throw at you that could not be validated through the workings of the Spirit?
 No!
 What this means is the ability to receive personal revelation is of utmost importance.
 (See 2 Nephi 28:31, a curse follows those who trust the arm of flesh without a witness of the Holy Ghost.)

 LDS > The leaders actively encourage members not to discuss their doubts, and that you should not counsel with people whose beliefs differ.
-If the leaders truly believed in the doctrine of the Holy Ghost, they would teach this repeatedly to their members.
+If the leaders truly believed in the doctrine of the Holy Ghost, they would not corral the minds of the saints but teach that they can question all things.
 By telling members to only listen to them, they are showing an utter lack of confidence in the member’s ability to discern through the Spirit.

 ———